 The pea aphid prefers to feed on field peas rather than alfalfa.
 Alfalfa seed producers in areas with few pea fields may experience more damage than those in areas with many pea fields.
-Likewise, growers in warmer, more southerly areas of the province may have greater pea aphid problems than those growers in northern areas.
+Likewise, growers in warmer, more southerly areas of the province may have greater pea aphid problems than growers in more northerly areas.

-The alfalfa blotch leafminer is a small fly that lays its eggs in alfalfa leaves.
+The alfalfa blotch leaf-miner is a small fly that lays its eggs in alfalfa leaves.
 The larvae feed inside the leaf and mine the leaf, giving it a flecked, mottled, or tunneled appearance.
 This pest has been present in eastern Canada for about 30 years; it has recently been found in many parts of the prairies.
-The larval mines decrease alfalfa forage quality; to date their effect on seed production is unknown.
+The alfalfa blotch leaf-miner larval mines decrease alfalfa forage quality; to date their effect on alfalfa seed production is unknown.

 Finally, grasshoppers are an occasional problem in alfalfa seed production.
 Grasshopper damage generally appears to be more severe when the alfalfa seed crop is thin, dry, and under environmental stress.
 A lush, thick, and healthy alfalfa seed field is able to support a grasshopper population with little damage.
 The Saskatchewan Ministry of Agriculture extension bulletin "Grasshopper Control" outlines grasshopper infestation ratings in detail for egg, nymph, and adult populations.
 A severe infestation is equivalent to 13 or more grasshoppers moving away as you take a step in the field.
-Often, grasshopper numbers will appear high in bee shelter access roads in the field, but in these roads and open areas, numbers over 25 grasshoppers per step equate to a severe infestation.
+Often, grasshopper numbers will appear high in alfalfa leafcutting bee shelter access roads within the field, but in these roads and in open areas, numbers over 25 grasshoppers per step equate to a severe infestation.